leminlimez/CowabungaLite/README.md

 # Cowabunga Lite
 A jailed customization toolbox for iOS 15+ on all devices.

+**iOS 17.2+ Users:** Please be careful after using.
+If you see a screen showing "iPhone Partially Set Up", **click the button that says "Continue with Partial Setup"**, otherwise your phone's data will be erased!

 Please back up your devices before using this software!
 We are not responsible for damage to your device. **If you see the data transferring screen, you __MUST__ select Do Not Transfer Apps and Data**

 Join the [Discord](https://discord.gg/Cowabunga) for additional support and sneak peaks.